The Audition That Changed Everything

 This is where most actors drop the ball.

-- Basic audio editing: Learn Audacity (it’s free) or GarageBand if you’re on Mac.
+- Basic audio editing: learn Audacity (free) or GarageBand on Mac.
 You don’t need to be a sound engineer, but you should know how to remove background noise and normalize levels.

-When I started editing audio for my own projects, my auditions immediately improved.
-I could control the final product before it reached a client’s ears.
+When I started editing my own auditions, my booking rate improved immediately.
+I could control the final product before it ever reached a client’s ears.

 Implementing the Solution: Your Action Plan